jpastuszek/varnishslog/README.md

 ----

 `varnishlog` v0.4.x and earlier was tested with Varnish v4.1.3.
+`varnishlog` v0.5.x was tested with Varnish v5.2.1.
 `varnishlog` will NOT work with Varnish v3 as there are significant differences in the VSL comparing to v4.
 I have no plans to support v3 as it is now discontinued.
-It was not tested it with Varnish v5.

 Usage
 -----